-Website Technology CSA235/CSA235DE - 2 credits
+Website Technology CSA235DE - 2 credits

 This course introduces students to the underlying concepts of HTML (Hypertext Markup Language).
 Standard HTML is presented to provide a solid foundation for developing high- quality Web pages that have solid cross-browser consistency.
 Students will learn to use Dreamweaver as a composing program for the rapid development of interactive websites that include dynamic interactive components.
-This course can be offered on ground or online.
+This course is offered online.
 Prerequisites: CMP113/CMP113DE Technology Fundamentals and CMP135DE Internet Research & Resources